aminhalvaei/SEN-Project/README.md

-# RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space
+# Extending RotatE: Interpretability and Multi-Relational Modeling
 **Introduction**

-This is the PyTorch implementation of the [RotatE](https://openreview.net/forum?id=HkgEQnRqYQ) model for knowledge graph embedding (KGE).
-We provide a toolkit that gives state-of-the-art performance of several popular KGE models.
-The toolkit is quite efficient, which is able to train a large KGE model within a few hours on a single GPU.
+This is an extended PyTorch implementation of the [RotatE](https://openreview.net/forum?id=HkgEQnRqYQ) model for knowledge graph embedding (KGE).
+We provide a toolkit that aims to improve performance of several popular KGE models.
+There is also some new models (RotateCT, MRotatE, MRotatECT) in addition to main models provided in the baseline.
+The toolkit has also used a new method for negative sampling phase that uses temprature annealing to make balance between the exploration and exploitation.

 A faster multi-GPU implementation of RotatE and other KGE models is available in [GraphVite](https://github.com/DeepGraphLearning/graphvite).

+This project is a fork of [Repository](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding) that belongs to RotatE: Knowledge Graph Embedding by Relational Rotation in Complex Space paper.

+**Execution Instructions**
+A jupyter notebook is provided to make execution of model easier in google colab enviroment.
+You can access it [here](SEN-Project.ipynb).

 **Implemented features**